EDRN/PublicPortal/DEV-README.rst

   which runs the portal and services requests from http://localhost:8080/edrn.

 Setting up the above is easy.
-First off, your system will need to meet the requirements listed in the "Requirements" section of README.txt.
+First off, your system will need to meet the requirements listed in the "Requirements" section of README.rst.
 In a nutshell, that means you need gcc, make, and Python 2.7.
+You'll also need about 3 GiB of free space.

 Python 2.7